hunomina/http-router-php/README.md

 - *array* $_headers : An array of HTTP headers
 - *string* $_content : Content of the response

-The class is *final*, so you have to extend in order to add new response types
+The class is *abstract*, so you have to extend in order to add new response types